 What can we do to improve this?

-As a start, we need to provide more flexibility in land use options for prospective industrial businesses/developers.
-Right now land-use can be over prescriptive.
+As a start, we need more flexibility in land use options for prospective industrial businesses/developers.
+Right now land-use can be overly prescriptive.
 While I appreciate the need for planning guidelines and regulation, there can be unnecessary red-tape that slows investment down.
 As a municipality, we are not seen as an easy city to deal with compared to other regions - I think it's important we are (and are perceived) as "business friendly" across sectors.

 There is currently a Direct Control District pilot under way to try to address the land use challenges.
 Should the pilot demonstrate successful outcomes, I would want to see the City of Calgary update related policies as quickly as possible to reflect the new, more streamlined approach.
 We should also look at other incentives like adjusting transit routes and timing to better service industrial areas, this would benefit multiple companies across the city.

 Off-site levies are a larger conversation – and likely a topic for another post as there are many issues and opportunities there that will become a focus for the new council heading into 2022.

 Having a more competitive industrial market in Calgary is one of the many pieces of our economic recovery and long term economic health.
 While we cannot control all the market challenges, as a Council we can make sure we aren’t adding obstacles unintentionally.